how to deal with trolls

 4. Ask for more information

-Trolls rarely stick to the point and will often get sidetracked by unrelated events or information.
-They can have a tendency to attack multiple profiles simultaneously, all with the hope of gaining attention and causing you stress and pain.
-One method for handling their negative commentary is to ask for supporting data.
+Trolls rarely stick to the point and often get sidetracked by unrelated events or information.
+They tend to attack multiple profiles at once, all in the hope of gaining attention and causing you stress.
+One effective method for how to deal with trolls is to ask for supporting data.

 For example, in my most recent experience, the troll claimed to have been a student of mine.
-A quick data/fact check confirmed that this was not the case.
-Conscious that they were using an alias I questioned them so that I could further investigate their claim on my end.
-They were unable to provide any further information.
+A quick fact check confirmed that this was not the case.
+Realizing they were using an alias, I questioned them to further investigate their claim on my end.
+They were unable to provide any further details.

-Trolls don't use facts.
-They use drama and emotion.
-Don't be afraid to question their claims and ask for relevant data to back up the claim.
-You may find this deters them or at the very least, buffer yourself from anyone perceiving the comments to be genuine feedback when your follow up questions can also be viewed.
+Trolls don’t deal in facts, they deal in drama and emotion.
+Don’t be afraid to question their claims and ask for relevant data to back them up.
+You may find this either deters them or, at the very least, helps buffer yourself from anyone perceiving their comments as genuine feedback when your follow-up questions are also visible.

 5. Report them

 Trolling is a form of cyberbullying.
-If you spot a troll, report them to the social media provider, eg: Facebook.
-The provider can then investigate the profile and close it down plus prevent the user from establishing a new profile in some instances.
+If you spot a troll, one of the best ways to know how to deal with trolls is to report them to the social media provider (e.g., Facebook).
+The provider can then investigate the profile, shut it down, and in some instances, prevent the user from creating a new profile.

-If your troll is going above and beyond to damage your profile or your brand, then consider seeking legal counsel.
-Speak to a lawyer and ask what options you have available.
-The good news is that you do have options.
+If your troll is going above and beyond to damage your profile or brand, it might be time to seek legal counsel.
+Speak to a lawyer to understand what options are available.
+The good news is, you do have options.

-Trolling is an offence and contrary to what some may say, it IS trackable and therefore it IS possible to press charges.
+Trolling is an offense, and contrary to what some may say, it is trackable, meaning it is possible to press charges.

-In most cases, the threat of legal action will see your troll running for the hills.
-But always check with the police or a lawyer before going down this road and make sure your record all comments and responses should it ever end up in court.
+In most cases, the threat of legal action will send your troll running for the hills.
+But always consult with the police or a lawyer before going down this road, and make sure you record all comments and responses in case it ever ends up in court.

-Trolling can be stressful if not handled correctly, and in some instances, can cause unnecessary damage to a brand or profile in the media.
+Trolling can be stressful if not handled correctly and, in some instances, can cause unnecessary damage to your brand or profile in the media.

-In my recent personal experience, however, this was not the case and I sought legal counsel and have taken the necessary steps to prevent the troll from continuing.
+Remember, a troll is either bored or seeking attention, so in most cases, ignoring them will prevent the situation from escalating.
+However, in my recent personal experience, this wasn’t the case, and I sought legal counsel and took the necessary steps to prevent the troll from continuing.

-If you spot a troll.
-Report their profile and block them.
-If the trolling continues, utilise my tips above and if they do not desist, consider seeking legal advice.
+If you spot a troll, report their profile and block them.
+If the trolling continues, use the tips above, and if they don’t desist, consider seeking legal advice.

-Trolling or online bullying of any form is not okay and in sharing these tips my hope is that we all become more aware and continue to unmask the offenders preventing them from continuing to harm people in this way.
+Trolling or online bullying of any form is not acceptable.
+By sharing these tips, my hope is that we all become more aware and continue to unmask the offenders, preventing them from causing harm in this way.

 For more information on cyberbullying and the options you have available, I've rounded up some great sites that provide additional steps and contacts: